 The following are the gifts that Paul identified as coming from Christ to and for the church.

 - The apostles

 - The teachers

-Only those first apostles plus Paul actually walked in the authority of the call of Jesus Christ to apostleship.
+Only those first apostles plus Paul actually walked in the authority of the call of Jesus Christ to apostleship.?
 What they taught was authoritative.
-This in contrast to the title of apostle that is used today.

-The word evangelist comes from a Greek word “euaggelistes”, which means a bringer of good tidings (news).
-In context of Christianity an evangelist is one who announces, proclaims, or preaches the gospel of Jesus Christ.
+The word evangelist comes from the Greek word ?euaggelistes?, which means a bringer of good tidings (news).?
+In the context of Christianity, an evangelist is one who announces, proclaims, or preaches the gospel of Jesus Christ.

 Pastors and Teachers

 The word ?pastor? literally means shepherd.?
 A shepherd is someone who cares for sheep and provides protection for the sheep.?
 The Bible reveals that Jesus is the good shepherd who gave his life for the sheep (John 10:11).?
 A pastor then is someone who feeds, protects, and guides a flock of God?s people.